A quick guide for the curious!..

 - If you make a mistake doing your own conveyancing, you will be personally responsible.

 - If a solicitor or licensed conveyancer makes a mistake, they at least have a professional negligence insurance policy that will payout.

 I completely understand the desire to cut your moving costs to a minimum however, it would be irresponsible of us to speak enthusiastically about self-conveyancing without pointing out the pitfalls.

-Now, we're not saying DIY conveyancing can't be done.
+Now, we’re not saying it can’t be done.

 On the contrary, under the right circumstances it can (many 1,000’s have successfully trodden the path before you).

 And up until a few years ago, if you were the kind of person who: